paulgavrikov/Awesome-Spatial-Intelligence-in-VLM/README.md

 </div>

-This is a carefully curated and maintained list of resources, bringing together key methods, datasets and benchmarks in the field of Spatial Intelligence in VLMs .
+This carefully curated list brings together key methods, datasets, and benchmarks in the field of spatial intelligence for VLMs.

 Spatial reasoning is a core capability for achieving Artificial General Intelligence (AGI) and Physical Intelligence.
 It requires models to not only "see" objects but to also understand their positions, relationships, geometry, and dynamic changes within the 3D world.

-With the development of multi-modal models, evaluating and enhancing their spatial intelligence has become a key research frontier.
+With the development of multimodal models, evaluating and enhancing their spatial intelligence has become a key research frontier.
 This list aims to provide researchers and engineers with a quick index to track the latest advancements in the field.

 We welcome contributions of excellent resources you find via Pull Request!